ckhilpisch/Team_Builder/README.md

-Here is a link to a walk through tutorial of the app:
+### Here is a link to a walk through tutorial of the app:
+<a href="https://drive.google.com/file/d/1U82AejhUMMP23WhD0YQmYFlxUK3yXHzR/view?usp=sharing">Walk through video</a>